 The Benchmade Knife Company is based in Oregon and was founded by Les de Asis in 1987.
 The company may have been the first to employ high-tech tools like high-power laser cutters and low-tolerance CNC machinery into the knife-manufacturing process.
 Benchmade makes all of their knives in their 144,000 sq. ft.
 Oregon City, Oregon manufacturing facility.

-Buck knives are made in Post Falls, Idaho.
+Buck Knives manufactures its products in Post Falls, Idaho.
 The company was started by a young Kansas blacksmith apprentice named Hoyt Buck who was looking for a better way to temper steel so it would hold an edge longer.
 His technique produced the first Buck Knife in 1902.
 CJ Buck is now the 4th generation family member to run Buck Knives as CEO, President, and Chairman.

 Kershaw & Zero Tolerance Knives

 KAI USA Ltd., the parent company behind Kershaw and Zero Tolerance Knives builds dozens of their knife models in their Tualatin, Oregon factory.
-The company was founded by Pete Kershaw in 1974, making hunting knives in a cement plant in Lake Oswego, Oregon.
+Pete Kershaw founded the company in 1974, making hunting knives in a cement plant in Lake Oswego, Oregon.
 Kershaw’s USA-made models include the Leek, Blur, Link, Scallion, Chive, and Launch models.

 The Zero Tolerance or ZT brand first made its appearance in 2006 as a Made-in-USA line of hard-use knives designed for professionals in the military, law enforcement, and first responders.
 Both Kershaw and ZT use high-quality American-Made steels like 420HC, 20CV, S30V, and S35VN.

 Kraft Tool Co